What are Invisalign® Express and Teen?

 - Making minor alignment changes in preparation for other dental work, such as placing veneers.

 b) Alternatives to Express®.

 a) When is it used?

-b) What age group is Teen® used with?
+b) What age group is Teen used with?

-What’s special about Invisalign Teen®?
+c) What’s special about Invisalign® Teen?

-Teen® includes all of the features of standard Invisalign®.
+Teen includes all of the features of standard Invisalign®.
 But it’s different due to the fact that compensation for tooth eruption is factored into the treatment.

 Note: Teen® includes the same features as standard Invisalign®.